Alexander Grothendieck: World War II

 The Stolperstein of Alexander Grothendieck, n°165 Brunnenstrasse, Berlin-Mitte, where he lived with his parents.

 In May 1939, Grothendieck was put on a train in Hamburg for France.
 Shortly afterward his father was interned in Le Vernet.
 He and his mother were then interned in various camps from 1940 to 1942 as "undesirable dangerous foreigners."
 The first camp was the Rieucros Camp, where his mother may have contracted the tuberculosis that would eventually cause her death in 1957.
 While there, Grothendieck managed to attend the local school, at Mende.
 He once managed to escape from the camp, intending to assassinate Hitler.
 Later, his mother Hanka was transferred to the Gurs internment camp for the remainder of World War II.
 Grothendieck was permitted to live separated from his mother.

 In the village of Le Chambon-sur-Lignon, he was sheltered and hidden in local boarding houses or pensions, although he occasionally had to seek refuge in the woods during Nazi raids, surviving at times without food or water for several days.

-His father was arrested under the Vichy anti-Jewish legislation, and sent to the Drancy internment camp, and then handed over by the French Vichy government to the Germans to be sent to be murdered at the Auschwitz concentration camp in 1942.
+His father was arrested under the Vichy anti-Jewish legislation, and sent to the Drancy internment camp, and then handed over by the French Vichy government to the Germans to be sent to the Auschwitz concentration camp in 1942 where he was murdered.

 In Le Chambon, Grothendieck attended the Collège Cévenol (now known as the Le Collège-Lycée Cévenol International), a unique secondary school founded in 1938 by local Protestant pacifists and anti-war activists.
 Many of the refugee children hidden in Le Chambon attended Collège Cévenol, and it was at this school that Grothendieck apparently first became fascinated with mathematics.

 In 1990, for risking their lives to rescue Jews, the entire village was recognized as "Righteous Among the Nations".